isaac152/prometeo_test_telegram_bot/README.md

 ﻿# Prometeo (test) Telegram Bot

-Prometo is the largest Open Banking platform in Latam.
+Prometeo is the largest Open Banking platform in Latam.
 You can read more about them here: https://prometeoapi.com/

-This is a simple telegram bot to use their sandbox api but can work with the real api, at least for check account and credit cards.
+This is a simple telegram bot to use their sandbox api but it can work with the real api, at least for check account and credit cards.

-You can fin the bot here: http://t.me/prometeo_test_bot
+You can find the bot here: http://t.me/prometeo_test_bot

 ## Bot
 **Start**